 CHS clients come from all parts of the world.
 They call the Helpline if they are facing a crisis in their lives, or if they have a straightforward request for information.
 They come in for therapy, or they seek testing for children with learning difficulties or emotional problems.
 The Helpline is staffed by a team of trained and dedicated volunteers as is the CHS administrative office.
 The Mental Health Centre is staffed by a team of health care professionals – psychologists, psychotherapists, psychiatrists.
 By contacting CHS, clients take the first steps toward understanding and adjusting to the demands of life as an expatriate.
 It can take just one phone call to help someone through a crisis, or set up a course of therapeutic treatment.

-Geoff Brown, Chair of the CHS Board
+Jeremy Jennings, Chair of the CHS Board